sigalgrabois/ADS_final_project/README.md

 ## 📰 Overview

 In today’s digital world, **fake news** is a pressing issue that can have far-reaching consequences.
-This project aims to tackle the problem by building machine learning models that predict the **truthfulness** of statements.
+This project aims to tackle the problem by building and improving a machine learning model that predicts the **truthfulness** of statements.
 Using the **[LIAR dataset](https://www.cs.ucsb.edu/~william/data/liar_dataset.zip)**, we explore how features like speaker credibility, statement length, and **Doc2Vec embeddings** contribute to detecting misinformation.

 ---